-- 1. What is the effect of virtual English language teaching on Iranian House wives' emotional regulation? - 2.
-What is the effect of virtual English language teaching on Iranian House wives' anger control?
+- 2. What is the effect of virtual English language teaching on Iranian Housewives' anger control? - 3.
+What is the effect of virtual English language teaching on domestic violence experienced by Iranian Housewives?

-2. Review of the Related Literature
+Review of the Related Literature

-2.1 Theoretical issues
+Theoretical issues

 This study is informed by two lines of thinking including virtual teaching and well-being theory.
 Virtual teaching has been defined differently by various scholars in the field (e.g., Bansal, 2020; Bleimann, 2004; Fry 2000; Horton, 2001; Roffe, 2002; Smyrnova-Trybulska, et al., 2019; Wild, et al., 2002).
 For instance, Tsai and Machado (2002) maintain that virtual teaching is communicating and teaching via networks and computers, that is, through electronic devices.
-Another definition which is a bit more specific is provided by Fry (2000) who believes that virtual teaching is the "delivery of training and education via networked interactivity and a range of other knowledge collection and distribution technologies" (p.
+Another definition that is a bit more specific is provided by Fry (2000) who believes that virtual teaching is the "delivery of training and education via networked interactivity and a range of other knowledge collection and distribution technologies" (p.
 4).
-Horton (2001) states that virtual teaching is "the use of Internet and digital technologies to create experience that educates fellow human beings" (p.
+Horton (2001) states that virtual teaching is "the use of Internet and digital technologies to create an experience that educates fellow human beings" (p.
 6).
-Lahn (2004) argues that virtual teaching, in addition to web-based technology, also necessitates course ware based on multimedia tasks.
+Lahn (2004) argues that virtual teaching, in addition to web-based technology, also necessitates course-ware based on multimedia tasks.
 Hence, it is obvious that the foundations of virtual teaching are Information and Communication Technology.
 It is also predictable that in order to increase the performance and effectiveness of learning, virtual teaching is developed on the basis of information technology.